Who we are

 PDSA or any of its subsidiary companies will not exchange or sell your personal information to another organisation for their own marketing purposes.
 However, there are legitimate situations where we may have to share your personal information with other organisations.
 An example could be sharing your details to reunite you with a lost animal via a microchipping service, or where we are using an external service provided via a technical supplier, email broadcaster, or mailing services provider.
 In these situations, the relationship between PDSA and the third party data processor will be governed by a contract and strict security requirements will be in place to protect your personal information.

 Where PDSA is using your personal information on the basis of your consent, you have the right to withdraw that consent at any time.
 You also have the right to ask PDSA to stop using your personal information for direct marketing purposes.
 Simply contact our friendly customer service team and they will amend your contact preferences.

 Right to be Informed – You have the right to be told how your personal information will be used.
 This policy document, and shorter summary statements used on our communications, are intended to be a clear and transparent description of how your data may be used.

 Right of Access – You can write to the Data Protection Officer asking what information we hold on you and to request a copy of that information.
-Currently the Data Protection Act 1998 gives us 40 days to respond.
-From May 2018 we will have 30 days to comply once we are satisfied you have rights to see the requested records and we have successfully confirmed your identity.
+The Data Protection Act 2018 gives us 30 days to respond to your application once we have successfully confirmed your identity and we are satisfied you have rights to see the requested records.

 Right of Erasure – From May 2018, you have the right to be forgotten (i.e. to have your personally identifiable data deleted).
 In many cases we would recommend that we supress you from future communications, rather than data deletion.